 A confirmation message will be sent to your specified email.
 Please be sure to click on the link within the confirmation email to complete your registration.

 Once the email is confirmed, you will see a welcome screen.
 Click Get started to proceed to the next step:

-If you know the camera model, but can't find it in the list, you can specify it in a separate text field located next to the camera selector.
+If you know the camera model, but can't find it in the list, you can type it manually in a separate text field located next to the camera selector:

 Please note: Restore.Media employs specific recovery algorithms optimized for different camera models.
 Make sure to specify your camera model correctly, as this ensures higher success rates when repairing your files.

 Give a short meaningful description to the recovery task.
 This will help you get back to it later if anything goes wrong.
 Leave the checkbox under the text field unticked for now: